 No less a philosopher than Martin Heidegger invokes the home in support of his contention that place "is the locale of the truth of being."
 Lauded by one scholarly authority as the philosopher who "provides us with perhaps the most important sustained inquiry into place to be found in the history of Western thought," Heidegger is clearly not a figure to be trifled with, even if you find, as I do, that his prose at times comes close to gibberish.

-I'll make an exception for Heidegger's description of a Black Forest farmhouse, a lovely invocation of people dwelling harmoniously in space and time, and with nature:
+I'll make an exception for Heidegger's description of a Black Forest farmhouse, which is a lovely paean to successive generations dwelling harmoniously in space, time and nature:

 “Here the self-sufficiency of the power to let earth and sky, divinities and mortals enter in simple oneness into things ordered the house.
 It placed the farm on the wind-sheltered mountain slope, looking south, among the meadows close to the spring.
 It gave it the wide overhanging shingle roof whose proper slope bears up under the burden of snow, and that, reaching deep down, shields the chambers against the storms of the long winter nights.
 It did not forget the altar corner behind the community table; it made room in its chamber for the hallowed places of childbed and the “tree of the dead”— for that is what they call a coffin there; the Totenbaum—and in this way it designed for the different generations under one roof the character of their journey through time.”